-Digital transformation is set to gain significant momentum in 2019.
+Digital transformation is set to gain significant momentum worldwide in 2019.

 With research heavyweights like Gartner weighing in on next year's big technology trends to watch, Xello's team of experienced consultants have picked are our own top 10 digital trends accelerating digital transformation in 2019 and beyond, and why you need to prepare for them as both a decision-maker and as an organisation.